-We follow the guidance in Accounting Standards Codification Topic 860, Transfers and Servicing-Secured Borrowing and Collateral, ("ASC 860") when accounting for transactions involving the purchases of securities under collateralized agreements to resell (resale agreements).
+We follow the guidance in Accounting Standards Codification Topic 860, Transfers and Servicing-Secured Borrowing and Collateral("ASC 860") when accounting for transactions involving the purchases of securities under collateralized agreements to resell (resale agreements).
 These transactions are treated as collateralized financing transactions and are recorded at their contracted resale or repurchase amounts, as specified in the respective agreements.
 Interest on collateralized agreements is accrued and recognized over the life of the transaction and included in interest income.
-As of December 31, 2021 and December 31, 2020, we held one collateralized agreement to resell with a cost basis of \$30.0 million and \$30.0 million, respectively, and a fair value of \$21.4 million, respectively.
-The collateralized agreement to resell is on non-accrual.
-The collateralized agreement to resell is guaranteed by a private hedge fund, PPVA Fund, L.P.
-The private hedge fund is currently in liquidation under the laws of the Cayman Islands.
-Pursuant to the terms of the collateralized agreement, the private hedge fund was obligated to repurchase the collateral from us at the par value of the collateralized agreement.
-The private hedge fund has breached its agreement to resell a collateral under the collateralized agreement.
-The default by the private hedge fund did not release the collateral to us, therefore, we do not have full rights and title to the collateral.
-A claim has been filed with the Cayman Islands joint official liquidators to resolve this matter.
-The joint official liquidators have recognized our contractual rights under the collateralized agreement to resell is reflective of the increased risk of the position.
+As of December 31, 2022 and December 31, 2022, we held one collateralized agreement to resell with a cost basis of \$30.0 million and \$30.0 million, respectively, and a fair value of \$16.5 million and \$21.4 million, respectively.
+The collateralized agreement to resell is non-accrual.
+The collateralized agreement to resell is non-accrual.
+The collateralized agreement to resell is non-accrual the collateral income are value of the collateralized agreement, the private hedge fund has breached its agreement to reservice agreement.
+The default by the private hedge fund din tor release the collateral under the collateral and returne to agreement.
+The default by the private hedge fund din tor release the collateral ide agreement.
+We continue to exercise our rights under the collateralized agreement to resell is reflective of the private hedge fund.
+The fair value of the collateralized agreement.
+The liquidators nave recognized our contractual rights under the collateral agreement.
+We continue to exercise our rights under the collateralized agreement to resell is reflective of the private hedge fund.
+The fair value of the collateralized agreement to resell is reflective of the private hedge fund.
+The fair value of the collateralized agreement to resell is reflective of the private hedge fund.
+The fair value of the collateralized agreement to resell is reflective of the increased risk of the position.